 You shouldn’t provide any confidential or sensitive personal data that you would not want Microsoft to use for purposes explained in this FAQ and in the Microsoft Privacy Statement.
 This includes data that might reveal, for example, your race, religion, sexual orientation, or health status.

 At any time, you can delete a prior Copilot conversation from your conversation history.
-You can also control whether Copilot uses your conversations for model training or to personalize your experience.
+You can also control whether Copilot uses your conversation activity for model training or to personalize your experience

 What if I have questions about privacy or data protection?